ray-project/ray/doc/source/data/loading-data.rst

 argument.
 Ray Data decides internally how many read tasks to run concurrently to best utilize the cluster, ranging from ``1...override_num_blocks`` tasks.
-In other words, the higher the ``override_num_blocks``, the smaller the data blocks in the Dataset and hence the more opportunity for parallel execution.
+In other words, the higher the ``override_num_blocks``, the smaller the data blocks in the Dataset and hence more opportunities for parallel execution.

 For more information on how to tune the number of output blocks, see :ref:`Tuning output blocks for read <read_output_blocks>`.